 Intangible assets acquired separately are measured on initial recognition at cost.
-Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
-Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.
+Following initial recognition, intangible assets are carried at a cost less than any accumulated amortization and accumulated impairment losses.
+Internally generated intangibles, excluding capitalized development costs, are not capitalized and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.